-▶ Starting in 2024, as part of what's known as participatory budgeting all local residents of cities and Budapest districts should be allowed to directly decide how at least 2% of their municipal budgets is allocated!
 Experience shows that participatory budgeting reinforces trust in politics and increases citizens' emotional attachment to their municipality while it also strengthens the local community's ability to cooperate and to better understand political processes.
 It is vital that participatory budgeting is not used as a campaign-like ploy to create the illusion of participation.
 It needs to become an actual right that citizens can exercise each year with the mandate to dispose over a recurrent amount that makes an actual difference.
-Two percent of cities' municipal budgets would involve funds in sufficient amounts to allow citizens to make a real and discernible difference when they use the money in question; at the same time, despite having a real impact, it is not an amount that is large enough to cause financial difficulties for municipal governments.
+Two percent of cities' municipal budgets would involve funds in sufficient amounts to allow citizens to make a real and discernible difference when they use the money in question.
+At the same time, it is small enough not to cause financial difficulties for municipal governments.